 - An opportunity to distance themselves from the people, places, and things that could prompt triggers and temptation

 - Outpatient treatment and intensive outpatient treatment are available

 We also offer a dual diagnosis treatment program to assist individuals struggling with a co-occurring disorder (when addiction is present alongside a mental health concern).
 Some of the mental health therapies we offer include:

 - ADHD Programs

 - Bipolar Disorder Treatment Programs

 - PTSD Treatment Program

-Once you are ready to leave treatment, you might want to consider a structured sober living program instead of going home.
+Once you are ready to leave treatment, you might want to consider our structured sober living homes in Crystal Lake, IL instead of going home.
 The time you invest in rebuilding your life will pay dividends.
 At Northern Illinois Recovery, we can take you from treatment through to a full recovery.
 Contact us today.